eclipse-sw360/sw360.website/content/en/docs/Deployment/Deploy-Secure-Deployment.md

 - [ ] HTTPS is mandatory and enforced via HSTS in Nginx.
 - [ ] No default passwords remain for Keycloak, Databases, or SW360 Admin.
 - [ ] OIDC client secrets are rotated and not stored in public repositories.
+- [ ] If SW360 sends email, S/MIME signing is configured with a dedicated
+  PKCS#12 identity and passwords are supplied through secrets management.
 - [ ] Docker images are periodically scanned for vulnerabilities.
 - [ ] Backup procedures for CouchDB and Postgres are encrypted and verified.